How is Management with Entrepreneurship Concentration at Michigan Tech Different?

 Starting a business requires learning, planning, and networking.
 Michigan Tech's partnership with the National Science Foundation's I-Corps program helps students find markets for their inventions as an experiential learning project integrated into the entrepreneurship concentration.

-Businesses and Ventures Created by Michigan Tech School of Business and Economics Alumni:
+Businesses and Ventures Created by Michigan Tech College of Business Alumni:

 - Source Performance, Malcolm Gwilliam '08